haydenmbradley/power-outage-machine-learning/README.md

         frameborder="0">
  </iframe>

-Since there were 443 missing values, the imputation did slightly alter the distribution.
-Nevertheless, the general shape remains the same and now we have no more remaining null values.
-In our remaining 1466 rows:
+Despite imputation 443 missing values, the distribution appears to remain pretty consistent.
+With the previous deletions and imputation, we have successfully removed all rows with any null values:

 | Variable             | Number of Null Values |
 |----------------------|------------------------|